CtrlK

 Trigger Term Quality

-Excellent coverage of natural testing terminology users would say: 'test pyramid', 'unit test', 'integration test', 'e2e test', 'TDD', 'BDD', 'test coverage', 'mocking strategy', 'test doubles', 'test isolation'.
-These are all terms developers naturally use.
+The description includes a strong set of natural trigger terms that users would actually say: 'test pyramid', 'unit test', 'integration test', 'e2e test', 'TDD', 'BDD', 'test coverage', 'mocking strategy', 'test doubles', 'test isolation'.
+These are well-chosen and cover common variations of testing-related queries.

 3 / 3